When you pull this cheesy and delicious ham potato broccoli casserole hot and steaming from the oven everyone will be clamoring for a bite.

 Not much tops a simple yet delicious oven-baked dinner.
 Having everything ready to enjoy in one pan makes busy nights so much easier.
 You might give some of these vegetable-filled options a try.

-Mixed vegetables, rotisserie chicken, and a store-bought pie crust make for an easy chicken pot pie with frozen vegetables.
+Mixed vegetables, rotisserie chicken, and a store-bought pie crust make for an easy chicken pot pie with frozen vegetables or individual mini chicken pot pie.

 Taco Stuffed Bell Peppers are a new favorite dinner over here because some food combinations just make perfect sense and these stuffed and tasty colorful bell peppers are exactly right.